tezock/parallel-reading/README.md

 <img src="extreme_utilization.png" width="700px">

-Based on my current understanding of storage devices, I would likely say that this is largely due to the scheduling algorithm that's used to send block requests to persistent storage, turning a sequential access (reading the dataset with one process) job into a combination of sequential and random accesses.
+Based on my current understanding of storage devices, I would likely say that this is largely due to the interleaving of I/O requests.
 I wonder how much of this is tied to the fact that my laptop uses an SSD, however I hope to update this README once I get access to a computer with a Hard Drive soon.
-However, I would expect a much larger dropoff in performance due to seek time, and flash memory doesn't suffer from the same problems.
+However, I would expect a much larger dropoff in performance due to how interleaved I/O requests might increase seek time, given that flash memory doesn't suffer from the same problem.

+Overall, the main conclusion I drew from this is that parallelizing reads across cores can be beneficial to a point, which of course would depend on the hardware.

 ## Running